What is Spondylolysis and Spondylolisthesis?

 - Stretching and strengthening exercise may help prevent reoccurrence.

-- Surgery may be needed if vertebra continue to slip and does not respond to nonsurgical care.
+- Orthopedic surgery may be needed if vertebra continue to slip and does not respond to nonsurgical care.

 Reviewed by: Stephen Graham George Jr., MD